kartikprajapat/DevOps/Node-JS/Asynchronous.md

-# Some points to remember in callbacks:
+# Some points to remember about callbacks:

     1. Error parameter should be the first parameterto the callback function